Local Housing Statistics

 Key Data tab

-This tab will provide a static summary of all the metrics featured in the Local Housing Statistic dashboard, as at the latest date available for that data.
-For some metrics, it will provide the change in that metric against previous dates.
-The data on this page has been grouped into general metrics, which relate to areas of housing data.
 Scroll down the page to see all the information available for the selected area.
-Further information is available for some of the metrics via tool tips – to access this information, tap or hover your mouse over the number on screen.
+Further information is available for some of the measures and metrics via tooltips.
+To access this information, hover your mouse pointer over the number on screen.

 Outcomes tab